stefanwille/crystal-lightning-talk/Crystal Lightning Talk.md

 Manastech is...

 Their goals (abbreviated):
-* Ruby-inspired syntax.
-* Never have to specify the type of a variable or method argument.
 * Compile to efficient native code.

 ## Why use Crystal?

+* Ruby-inspired syntax.
+Familiar standard library (Array, String, Enumerable...)
 * Performance -  because statically typed, Compiler
-* Familiar syntax, familiar standard library (Array, String, Enumerable...)
-* Less lines of code compared to other statically typed languages
+* Hardly ever have to specify the type of a variable or method argument.
 * Concurrency, better IO - e.g. websockets - (like Go)
 * Statically linked binaries